| Previous Page | Next Page | Index

 End of 1832, a part of a squadron of vessels involved in the blockade of the ports of Holland, which was defying the great Powers with regard to the Belgian question.
 See p.
 270-1 at www.archive.org/details/royalnavyhistory06clow.

-Margate 28 Dec 1832 Has detained and sent in the Paramaribo, from Surinam, for Amsterdam.
+28 Dec 1832 has detained and sent into Margate the Paramaribo, from Surinam, for Amsterdam.

-Portsmouth 4 Jan 1833 Arrived from the Downs to be paid off.
+4 Jan 1833 arrived Spithead from the Downs to be paid off.

-Portsmouth 12 Jan 1833 To be paid off on Tuesday.
+12 Jan 1833 to be paid off at Portsmouth on Tuesday.

-Portsmouth 8 Mar 1833 Came into the basin.
+8 Mar 1833 came into the basin at Portsmouth.

-Portsmouth 1 Jun 1833 Fitting out for the Cape station.
+1 Jun 1833 fitting out at Portsmouth for the Cape station.

-Portsmouth 8 Jun 1833 Is expected to go out to Spithead next week, and prepare for a passage to the Mediterranean.
+8 Jun 1833 is expected to go out to Spithead next week, and prepare for a passage to the Mediterranean.

-Portsmouth 22 Jun 1833 Has dropped down to St. Helen's Roads, in prepartion for her passage to the Mediterranean.
+22 Jun 1833 has dropped down to St. Helen's Roads, in preparation for her passage to the Mediterranean.

 Jun 1833 is reported to have been fitted with Earle's fire-engine pump, which was trialled on board the Druid.

-Vourla Bay 4 Dec 1833 On detached service from this place.
+4 Dec 1833 on detached service from Vourla Bay.

-Malta 6 Jan 1834 Is reported to have been at Corfu.
+6 Jan 1834 is reported at Malta to have been at Corfu.

 1 Jul 1835 reported to be at Constantinople.

-Malta 8 Dec 1835 under orders for Constantinople.
+8 Dec 1835 under orders at Malta for Constantinople.

-Dardanelles 16 Oct 1836 sailed for the Archipelago.
+16 Oct 1836 departed the Dardanelles for the Archipelago.

 1 Jun 1839 Lieutenant Patrick Campbell, appointed to the Volage.
 30 Aug 1839 arrived at Hong Kong where the British presence continued to grow - see p.
 281.